-Emotionally Immature Woman & How to Deal With Her
+10 Signs of an Emotionally Immature Woman (And How to Deal With Her)

 Emotionally Immature Women

-An emotionally immature woman struggles with emotional regulation, reacting to perceived rejection or criticism through defensiveness, blame, or withdrawal.
+An emotionally immature woman struggles with emotional regulation, reacting to perceived rejection or criticism through defensiveness and withdrawal.
 Psychological research shows these reactions usually stem from undeveloped emotional coping skills rather than intentional behavior.

 An Emotionally Immature Woman at A Glance